-- Simplified imputation: the benchmark and anti-streaming rules (NAT 7135), and - Simplified imputation: consequential amendments to the franking period rule for early and late balancing corporate tax entities (NAT 7567).
+- Simplified imputation the benchmark and anti-streaming rules - Simplified imputation: franking period rules for early and late balancing corporate tax entities.

 WAS THERE A SIGNIFICANT VARIATION IN BENCHMARK FRANKING PERCENTAGE BETWEEN FRANKING PERIODS?

 Where a corporate tax entity has a significant variation in its benchmark franking percentage between franking periods it has an obligation to disclose this information to the Commissioner (unless it is a listed public company that satisfies certain criteria, or is a 100% subsidiary of such a company).
 A significant variation will occur where the benchmark franking percentage for the current franking period has increased or decreased by more than the following amount: